onflow/FlowActions/docs/defi_actions_flip.md

 </detail>

-To drive home the example, here's a transaction that would configure the `Shuttle` for a DCA strategy:
+To drive home the example, below is a transaction that would configure the `Shuttle` for a DCA strategy:

 <detail>